platinum print

 About Isaac Kremer

-A nationally recognized downtown revitalization leader, downtowns Isaac managed achieved $350 million of investment, 1,300 jobs created, and were 2X Great American Main Street Award Semifinalist and a 1X GAMSA winner in 2023.
+Isaac is a respected national downtown revitalization leader, speaker, and author.
+Districts Isaac managed have achieved $850 million of investment, over 1,645 jobs created, and were 2X Great American Main Street Award Semifinalists and a 1X GAMSA winner in 2023.
 His work has been featured in Newsday, NJBIZ, ROI-NJ, TapInto, and USA Today.
-Isaac is a Main Street America Revitalization Professional (MSARP) with additional certifications from the National Parks Service, Project for Public Spaces, and the National Development Council.
+Isaac is a Main Street America Revitalization Professional (MSARP), with additional certifications from the National Parks Service, Project for Public Spaces, Grow America (formerly the National Development Council), and the Strategic Doing Institute.
+He currently serves as Executive Director for Experience Princeton in Princeton, New Jersey.

 Leave a Comment